synopsys-sig/synopsys-security-scan-plugin/README.md

 >- Enter the Repository Name.
 And keep everything as default.
 >- Click Apply and Save.

-**Note:** During the first time job configuration, jenkins triggers scan on all branches by default, if jenkinsfile is there in the branch.
+**Note:** During the first time job configuration, jenkins triggers scan on all branches by default, if **Jenkinsfile** exists in root directory of the branch.
 So to trigger only the specific branch during the first time job configuration, follow these instruction:
 >- On the Property strategy dropdown, select All branches get the same properties.
 >- Click Add property button below the Property strategy field.